LaffertyDev/Portal0/src/client/battlemap/readme.md

 1. Token Aura Support (Tier4)
 1. Table Support (e.g. wild sorceress wild magic table) (Tier4)

+## Window Engine Support

+There should be a trivial way of rendering and manipulating windows in the game.
+E.g., "pop out" character sheet.
+Windows should have an underlying, selectable, theme.

 ## Contextual Menu Support

 There should always be a contextual menu for any given action.
 E.g. right click on a player token: